Sung Chang: Career

 As a founder of the LAE quartet (Los Angeles Ensembles quartet), he is an active chamber recitalist in the greater Los Angeles area.
 He garnered the first prize, audience prize, and the Schubert special prize in the International Schubert Competition for Piano Duo.
-The winter of 2018, he and the violinist YuEun Kim received the 2nd prize at the Boulder International Chamber Music Competition: The Art of Duo.
+In 2018, he and the violinist YuEun Kim received the 2nd prize at the Boulder International Chamber Music Competition: The Art of Duo.
 This duo performed the complete Beethoven Violin Sonatas, all within a span of three weeks, at the USC Thorton School of Music.
-He currently serves as a music director/conductor for the Beethoven Project Orchestra in Orange County, California.
-They performed the Beethoven Piano Concerto No.1, 2, and the Triple Concerto in 2018.
+He currently serves as a music director and conductor for the Beethoven Project Orchestra in Orange County, California.
+They performed Beethoven Piano Concertos No. 1 and 2, and the Triple Concerto in 2018.

 Awards

 Chang has gone on to win more than ten international competitions around the world including in the United States, Germany, Italy, Korea, and Japan.
 His awards from the major international piano competitions includes- the first prize and the audience prize at the Chopin-Gesellschaft Hannover Internationaler Klavierwettbewerb, the first prize and the special award for the "Best Performance of a Virtuoso Piece" at the Bösendorfer USASU International Piano Competition, a silver medal with two special prizes in "Best Performance of a Work by a Classical Composer" and "Best Performance of a Work by a Spanish, Latin American or Impressionistic Composer" at the San Antonio International Piano Competition, and a silver medal at the New Orleans International Piano Competition.